 The study includes sampling and analysis of water quality and river flows and development of a computer model capable of assessing existing and future water quality conditions.
 The three major components of the model are: watershed runoff and loading, hydraulic routing, and water quality simulation.

-The models are being calibrated with data collected as part of the study and other available data.
+The models are being calibrated with data collected as part of the study and other available data, which can be found under the "Related Documents" menu on the right.

 For more information, please contact the Project Manager, by email.